pairofdocs/Unity-D2R-Scene-Editor/README.md

 ## Config Data Paths
-Lines 16 and 17 in `SaveJson.cs` should be configured for your D2R data paths and preset path
+Lines 16 and 17 in `SaveJson.cs` should be configured for your preset path and D2R data path
 ```cs
     public string preset = "docktown3.json";              // Change this to be the json preset that is edited
     public static string d2rDataPath = "D:/D2R/";         // Change this to where your D2R data is extracted (casc storage)